Alevism: Practices

 The Alevi spiritual path (yol) is commonly understood to take place through four major life-stages, or "gates".

 These may be further subdivided into "four gates, forty levels" (Dört Kapı Kırk Makam).
 The first gate (religious law) is considered elementary (and this may be perceived as subtle criticism of other Muslim traditions).

 Krisztina Kehl-Bodrogi reports that the Tahtacı identify müsahiplik with the first gate şeriat ("the way"), since they regard it as a precondition for the second tarikat ("the order").
 Those who attain to the third gate marifat, ("gnosis") must have been in a müsahiplik relationship for at least twelve years.
-Entry into the third gate dissolves the müsahiplik relationship (which otherwise persists unto death), in a ceremony called Öz Verme Âyini ("ceremony of relinqushing the self").
+Entry into the third gate dissolves the müsahiplik relationship (which otherwise persists unto death), in a ceremony called Öz Verme Âyini ("ceremony of relinquishing the self").
 The value corresponding to the second gate (and necessary to enter the third) is âşinalık ("intimacy").
 Its counterpart for the third gate is called peşinelik; for the fourth gate hâkikat (the truth).
 Most Alevi activity takes place in the context of the second gate (spiritual brotherhood), during which one submits to a living spiritual guide (dede, pir, mürşid).
 The existence of the third and fourth gates is mostly theoretical, though some older Alevis have apparently received initiation into the third.

-There are major crimes that cause an Alevi to be declared düşkün (shunned) which are one-on-one transliteration of Seven Deadly Sins.
-There are many other practices and ceremonies that share similarity with other faiths, such as a Eucharist-like ritual meal (muhabbet) and yearly confession of sins to a baba.
+There are major crimes that cause an Alevi to be declared düşkün (shunned).

 Hierarchy

-The clergy is totally different from mainstream Islam and takes its roots from Tengrism.
+The clergy is totally different from mainstream Islam and takes its roots from Sufism and Tengrism.
 Bektashism is initiatic and members must traverse various levels or ranks as they progress along the spiritual path to the Reality.
 First level members are called aşıks (lit. bards).
 They are those who, while not having taken initiation into the order, are nevertheless drawn to it.
 Following initiation (called nasip) one becomes a mühip (lit. lover).
 After some time as a mühip, one can take further vows and become a dervish.

 The next level above dervish is that of baba.
 The baba (lit. father) is considered to be the head of a tekke and qualified to give spiritual guidance (irşad).
 Above the baba is the rank of dede (lit. grandfather).
+Teachings are passed on by a dede, instead of an imam.
 Traditionally there were twelve of these, the most senior being the "dedebaba" (great-grandfather).

 The dedebaba was considered to be the highest-ranking authority in the Bektashi Order.
-Traditionally the residence of the dedebaba was the Pir Evi (The Saint's Home) which was located in the shrine of Haji Bektash Veli in the central Anatolian town of Hacıbektaş (Solucakarahüyük) and currently in Bektashi World Center in Albania.
+Traditionally the residence of the dedebaba was the Pir Evi (The Saint's Home) which was located in the Haji Bektash Veli Complex in Turkey and currently in Bektashi World Center in Albania.